Fenland District: Economy

-The local economy has traditionally been built upon farming and food related industry.
-The food industry is now well established, and related processing, storage, packaging and distribution has become more sophisticated and diverse.
+The local economy has traditionally been built upon farming and other food-related industries.
+The food industry is well-established, and related processing, storage, packaging and distribution have become more sophisticated and diverse.
 The predominantly rural economy of the area also includes a strong industrial tradition, including brewing, brick making, can making, pet food production, printing and engineering, and many local residents commute outside the district to work or study.
 The River Nene provides access to the sea via the Port of Wisbech.
 Other waterways provide opportunities for angling and other water based activities.
 Marinas are located in Wisbech and March.

 The council run markets in three of the towns (the market in Wisbech is run by Wisbech Town Council) and a number of festivals and other events.

 A proposal for a new Fenland rail link was agreed in June 2020.

-Fenland council gave £370,400 to its chief executive Tim Pilsbury when he took early retirement in 2010–11.
+Fenland council handed £370,400 to its chief executive, Tim Pilsbury, when he took early retirement in 2010–11.

 Awareness and promotion

-The term "Fen Tiger" is associated with the fens.
-A flag with a tiger is now linked with this part of the county.
+The term "Fen Tiger" is associated with the Fens.
+A flag with a tiger emblazoned on it is now representative of this part of the county.

 A number of organisations such as the Fenland Archaeological Society (FenArch) and publications such as the Fenland Citizen and The Fens magazine cover much or all of the district.
-The Wisbech & Fenland Museum for many years was the only museum covering the district.
-In recent years the Fenland Poet Laurate awards have been eligible for local poets.
+The Wisbech & Fenland Museum for many years was the only museum covering the area.
+However, the district council ceased funding the museum in 2016.

+Fenland Poet Laureate

+Since 2012, local poets have been eligible for the Fenland Poet Laureate award.
+Laureates include: